★★★★★ 4.9/5 ( +420 avis vérifiés )

 The effects of hard water on the skin:

 Hard water has the effect of an irritant on the skin and triggers the responses it reserves to attacks: plaques, itching, imperfections and redness.
 Dryness, which makes the skin more sensitive and more reactive, pushes it even further into this spiral of symptoms.
 At the same time, the effects of limescale accumulate if the skin is not soothed.
 She then finds herself in a situation of chronic irritability, with increasingly strong allergy-type reactions each time she is confronted with limescale in the water.
-Real dermatological problems then set in such as atopic dermatitis, dandruff on the scalp, scabs or pimples.
+Real dermatological problems then set in such as atopic dermatitis, dandruff on the scalp, sore spots or pimples.
 Finally, hard water aggravates certain existing skin conditions such as eczema or psoriasis.
 In addition to the frequency of exposure to limescale from excessive hygiene, this strips the skin, alters its hydrolipidic film and promotes drying and aggravates skin problems even more.

 Solutions against the effects of limescale and excessive hygiene on the skin